gppc-dev/startkit-classic/README.md

 # Grid-Based Path Finding Competition Starter Kit

+## TLDR

+* Participants push commits to their repositories and the server will pull, compile, run and evaluate the current head of the main branch.

+  * participants can add new repo via our web interface
+  * participants must specify their dependency in `apt.txt` (we provide a sample in `startkit`)
+  * server will build a docker image to compile, run and evaluate submissions

 ## About the competition.

 The Grid-Based Path Planning Competition (GPPC), begun in 2012, provide a meaningful comparison between many Path Planning approaches that was previously unavilable.